abbr/nagios-plugin/README_tobe.md

 	});
 	```
 	See [Nagios Plugin Development Guidelines](https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT) for valid threshold formats
 	* There is only one critical and warning threshold set.
-If `setThresholds` is called multiple times, the result is concatenated and latter settings take precedence.
+If `setThresholds` is called multiple times, the result is concatenated and latter settings overwrites previous ones.
 * checkThreshold

 	```